Can a carpet cleaner clean my rug?

 Lots of carpet cleaning companies will pick up your rug and take it to their shop for cleaning.
 The problem with this is the rug will be cleaned just like carpet, just in a different location.
 If the carpet cleaning company has the word “steam” in their name, or they will “steam clean” your carpets, they are very likely to use the same equipment to clean your rug.

 Often, the carpet cleaner that finished his or her schedule early and gets back to the shop first is the person that will be cleaning the rugs… that day.
-It just makes sense to hire a company whose sole focus is rug cleaning and nothing else to distract them from that.
+It just makes sense to hire a company whose sole focus is rug cleaning and has nothing else to distract them from that.
 You can tell the difference and so can your rug.